Top 5 trekking in Tibet

 Besides its natural beauty and the Buddhist charm, trekking is also one reason why Tibet is on the bucket list of every adventure freak.
 Trekkers and hikers come to Tibet to satisfy their craving for excitement and challenge.

-You can find some of world most remarkable trekking routes in Tibet, as it is the world’s most rugged place.
+You can find some of the world’s most remarkable trekking routes in Tibet, as it is the world’s most rugged place.
+Here are the top 5 trekking destinations listed.

 It can surely be a rewarding experience whether you are a novice or an experienced trekker.

 The best time to go trekking in Tibet is in spring and autumn from April to May and September to October.
 During this time, the weather is not very harsh as there is no snow, and most of the treks are accessible.
-During these times, there is less rain that can stall your trekking tour in Tibet.
+There is less rain that can stall your trekking tour in Tibet.
 Trekking in Tibet when the weather is bad is not a good idea, as you won’t be able to complete your trekking route.

 Traveling Restrictions to Tibet